-She is a composer in residence at the BMI Lehman Engel Musical Theatre Advanced Workshop and a recent recipient of grants from the NY Women Composers Foundation, Puffin West Foundation, The Pollination Project, and the Brooklyn Arts Council for her empathy-building arts project, “Habitat: Home.”
+She is a composer and bookwriter at the BMI Lehman Engel Musical Theatre Advanced Songwriting and Bookwriting Workshops, and a recent recipient of grants from the NY Women Composers Foundation, Puffin West Foundation, The Pollination Project, and the Brooklyn Arts Council for her empathy-building arts project, “Habitat: Home.”

 She is active in the NY arts scene, performing with groups from rock bands to classical choirs, and taking part in programs like the New Dramatists Composer-Librettist Studio and Art-a-Hack which emphasize community, collaboration, and creative vibrance.
 She has been accepted to numerous artist residencies across the country including Chalk Hill, Brush Creek, and VCCA, and enjoys partnering on new projects with groups such as the New York City Master Chorale and KC VITAs.
-She believes in the social impact of the arts and is dedicated to highlighting diverse voices as she collaborates with artists and organizations nationwide.
+She believes in the social impact of the arts, and is currently working on The Greenery, an initiative that creates sustainable spaces for creative environmental activism.
+She is dedicated to highlighting diverse voices as she collaborates with artists and organizations nationwide.

 Barry found her love of creativity through music at an early age, improvising songs on piano and constantly singing around the house.
 She began formal study of piano (inspired by her older sister’s lessons) and joined a children’s choir during grade school, beginning to write more seriously as she got older.
 She studied music, poetry, and women’s media studies at Sarah Lawrence College, and went on to get her Masters Degree in Interactive Media at Goldsmiths College, University of London.